How to Write a Musical Theatre Resume in 2026: Step-by-Step Guide

 Resume Formatting Tips for Performers

-A messy resume is a missed opportunity.
+A messy resume or format issue is a missed opportunity.
 Here’s how to keep yours clean, professional, and audition-ready:

-Stick to one page.
-If it’s overflowing, trim the excess.
+Stick to one page only.
+If it’s overflowing, trim the excess fluff.

 Reorder by relevance.
-Put your strongest credits first.
+Put your strongest credits first that directly align with your casting lane and branding.

 Use consistent formatting.
-Three clean columns, consistent fonts.
+Three clean columns for roles, short bullets or phrases for other categories, consistent fonts.

 Add Your Stats: Union Status & Vocal Range